Saturday, April 14, 2012

 1969: Barbra Streisand (Funny Girl) tied Katherine Hepburn (The Lion In Winter) for Best Actress at the Academy Awards.

-1970: CCR made their live debut in the UK at the Royal Albert Hall in London.
+1970: CCR made their live debut in the U.K. at the Royal Albert Hall in London.

 1970: Stephen Stills broke his wrist in a car accident.

-1973: Led Zeppelin moved into #1 on the UK album chart with Houses of the Holy.
+1973: Led Zeppelin moved into #1 on the U.K. Album chart with Houses of the Holy.

 1973: Diana Ross had the #1 album with the Soundtrack to "Lady Sings the Blues".

-War had themselves a Top 10 with "The Cisco Kid"
+War had themselves a Top 10 with "The Cisco Kid"...

-1973: "The Night the Lights Went Out in Georgia" by Vicki Lawrence was #1 for the second week in a row.
-Gladys Knight & the Pips once again were at #2 with "Neither One Of Us (Wants to Be the First to Say Goodbye)".
-The rest of the Top Ten as long titles were the order of the day--#3 "Tie A Yellow Ribbon Round the Ole Oak Tree" by Dawn, #4 was "Ain't No Woman (Like the One I've Got)" by the Four Tops, the Carpenters moved into position #5 with "Sing", War had #6 with "The Cisco Kid", Anne Murray was at 7 with "Danny's Song", the Stylistics slipped to #8 with "Break Up to Make Up", Roberta Flack's former #1 "Killing Me Softly With His Song was at #9 and Al Green cracked the top ten with "Call Me (Come Back Home)".
+1973: "The Night The Lights Went Out In Georgia" by Vicki Lawrence was #1 for the second week in a row.
+Gladys Knight & the Pips once again were at #2 with "Neither One Of Us (Wants To Be The First To Say Goodbye)".
+The rest of the Top Ten as long titles were the order of the day--#3 "Tie A Yellow Ribbon Round the Ole Oak Tree" by Dawn, #4 was "Ain't No Woman (Like the One I've Got)" by the Four Tops, the Carpenters moved into position #5 with "Sing", War had #6 with "The Cisco Kid", Anne Murray was at 7 with "Danny's Song", the Stylistics slipped to #8 with "Break Up to Make Up", Roberta Flack's former #1 "Killing Me Softly With His Song" was at #9 and Al Green cracked the top Ten with "Call Me (Come Back Home)".

-1973: "Tie a Yellow Ribbon 'Round the Ole Oak Tree" by Tony Orlando & Dawn was #1 for the second week in a row on the Adult Contemporary chart.
+1973: "Tie A Yellow Ribbon 'Round the Ole Oak Tree" by Tony Orlando & Dawn was #1 for the second week in a row on the Adult Contemporary chart.

-1975: Art Garfunkel began a six-week run at #1 in the UK with his beautiful song "Bright Eyes" from the movie Watership Down.
+1975: Art Garfunkel began a six-week run at #1 in the U.K. with his beautiful song "Bright Eyes" from the movie Watership Down.
 It would go on to become the biggest selling single of the year.
 In the U.S., it has to settle for being one of The Top Unknown/Underrated Songs of the Rock Era.

 1975: The Rolling Stones announced that singer/guitarist Ron Wood would join them for their upcoming tour.
+Wood joined the group as a full-time member later in the year.

 "Surrender" helped introduce us to Cheap Trick...

-1979: The Dobbie Brothers had the top album with Minute By Minute.
+1979: The Doobie Brothers had the top album with Minute By Minute.
 The self-titled Dire Straits was second, switching places with Spirits Having Flown from the Bee Gees.
 2 Hot! from a new Peaches & Herb was fourth.
 The rest of the Top 10: Blondes Have More Fun from Rod Stewart, Gloria Gaynor with Love Tracks, Bad Company moved up to #7 with Desolation Angels, George Benson with Livin' Inside Your Love, the Allman Brothers Band were back with Enlightened Rouges and Cheap Trick found the Top 10 with their breakthrough album, Cheap Trick Live At Budokan.

 1979: "Crazy Love" by Poco spent a sixth of seven weeks it would reign as #1 on the Adult Contemporary chart.
 It was one of the top AC hits of the decade.